SangitaG/Airline-Sentiment-Analysis/README.md

 3. <b>LDA (Latent Dirichlet allocation) topic modeling</b>
    1. Given a corpus of text, what topics can be extracted from it?
       1. Created LDA models using Gensim and Sklearn to see what topics<br>
-         were learned from the text. (used text processed using stopwords and lemma)
+         were learned from the text. (used text processed using stop words and lemmatization)
       2. Visualized topics generated from the training data.
    2. Pulled tweets from twitter with hashtags of major US Airlines and trained LDA model<br>to see what topics were learned from the data.